vaishali-code-dev/GupShup-Gossips-Chat-App-with-websocket-/README.md

 ## Deployment

-The server side of "Talk To The World" is deployed on *Heroku, while the client side is deployed on **Netlify*.
+The server side of "Gupshup & Gossips" is deployed on *Heroku, while the client side is deployed on **Netlify*.
 This setup ensures high availability and scalability of the application, allowing users to access it from anywhere with an internet connection.

 ## Live Demo-
 https://ghupshup-gossips.netlify.app

-Experience the joy of seamless communication and connect with people from around the world with "Ghupshup & Gossips".
+Experience the joy of seamless communication and connect with people from around the world with "Gupshup & Gossips".